bobur-yusupov/daylog/README.md

 5. Responsive design using Bootstrap
 6. Tag management (create, read, delete tags)

+## User flow

+1. User registers an account.
+2. User logs in to the application.
+3. User can create a new journal entry by clicking "New Entry".
+4. User fills out the entry form with a title and content in the WYSIWYG editor.
+5. User can save the entry as public or private.
+6. User can view a list of their journal entries on the dashboard.
+7. User can filter entries by date range, tags, or public/private status.
+8. User can edit or delete existing entries.
+9. User can create and manage tags to categorize entries.
+10. User can view individual entries with their content rendered from JSON to HTML.
+11. User can log out of the application.

 ## Models

 `User`: Extends Django's built-in User model for authentication.